-The general directed global Markov property is generally weaker than the directed global Markov property, since $\sigma$ -separation implies d-separation.
-The acyclic case is well-known and was first shown in the context of linear-Gaussian structural equation models [75, 32].
-The discrete case fixes the erroneous theorem by Pearl and Dechter [52], for which a counterexample was found by Neal [49], by adding the ancestral unique solvability condition, and extends it to allow for bidirected edges in the graph.
-The linear case is an extension of existing results for the linear-Gaussian setting without bidirected edges [71, 72, 31] to a linear (possibly non-Gaussian) setting with bidirected edges in the graph.
+The general directed global Markov property is generally weaker than the directed global Markov property, since σ -separation implies d-separation.
+The acyclic case is well known and was first shown in the context of linear-Gaussian structural equation models [29, 70].
+The discrete case fixes the erroneous theorem by Pearl and Dechter [49], for which a counterexample was found by Neal [46], by adding the ancestral unique solvability condition, and extends it to allow for bidirected edges in the graph.
+The linear case is an extension of existing results for the linear-Gaussian setting without bidirected edges [28, 66, 67] to a linear (possibly non-Gaussian) setting with bidirected edges in the graph.

-In constraint-based approaches to causal discovery, one usually assumes the converse of the (general) directed global Markov property to hold [73, 51], which is called $\sigma$ -faithfulness respectively d-faithfulness (see Definition A.9 and A.23).
-Meek [41] showed that for multinomial and linear-Gaussian DAG (i.e., acyclic and causally sufficient SCMs) models, d-faithfulness holds for all parameter values up to a measure zero set.
-Up to our knowledge no such result has been shown for any subclass of SCMs that contains cycles, nor in more general acyclic settings.
+In constraint-based approaches to causal discovery, one usually assumes the converse of the (general) directed global Markov property to hold [48, 68], which is called σ -faithfulness respectively d-faithfulness (see Definitions A.9 and A.23).
+Meek [38] showed that for multinomial and linear-Gaussian DAG (i.e., acyclic and causally sufficient SCMs) models, d-faithfulness holds for all parameter values up to a measure zero set.
+Up to our knowledge no such results have been shown in more general parametric or nonparametric settings (neither for d-faithfulness in acyclic or cyclic settings, nor for σ -faithfulness).

-7. Causal interpretation of the graph of SCMs In Examples 4.4 and 4.8 we already saw that sometimes no information in the observational, interventional and even the counterfactual distributions suffices to decide whether a directed path or bidirected edge is present in the graph, or not.
-Here, we do not attempt to provide a complete characterization of all the conditions under which the presence or absence of a directed path or bidirected edge in the graph can be identified from the observational and interventional distributions.
-Instead, we give some sufficient conditions under which one can detect a directed path and bidirected edge in the graph.
+7. Causal interpretation of the graph of SCMs.
+In Example 4.4, we already saw that sometimes no information in the observational, interventional and even the counterfactual distributions suffices to decide whether a directed path or bidirected edge is present in the graph, or not.
+Here, we do not attempt to provide a complete characterization of the conditions under which the presence or absence of a directed path or bidirected edge in the graph can be